microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventwebinar-getbyuserrole.md

 ---
-title: "virtualEvent: getByUserRole"
+title: "virtualEventWebinar: getByUserRole"
-description: "List all virtual events where the signed-in user is either the organizer a coorganizer."
+description: "Get a list of virtualEventWebinar objects where the signed-in user is either the organizer a coorganizer."
 author: "awang119"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"
 doc_type: apiPageType
 ---

-# virtualEvent: getByUserRole
+# virtualEventWebinar: getByUserRole

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a collection of virtual events where the signed-in user is either the organizer or a coorganizer.
+Get a list of [virtualEventWebinar](../resources/virtualeventwebinar.md) objects where the signed-in user is either the organizer or a coorganizer.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]